Most new moms and dads face unpleasant sleepless nights, but for the parents of Melissa Leeolou, those nights were unbearable.

 And then there was LITE

 In 2017, the Patient-Centered Outcomes Research Institute awarded an $8.6 million contract to Joel Gelfand, M.D., for a clinical trial called LITE, to be conducted in partnership with NPF.
-LITE’s purpose is to study the effectiveness and safety of 12 weeks of home-based versus office-based phototherapy for the treatment of psoriasis.
-Gelfand and his team also will study whether patients with fairer skin are more prone to problems with tolerability, such as burns from increased light penetration, and whether those with darker skin are more prone to problems with effectiveness due to decreased ultraviolet light penetration.
+LITE’s purpose: To study the effectiveness and safety of 12 weeks of home-based versus office-based phototherapy for the treatment of psoriasis.
+Gelfand and his team are also studying whether patients with fairer skin are more prone to problems with tolerability, such as burns from increased light penetration, and whether those with darker skin are more prone to problems with effectiveness due to decreased ultraviolet light penetration.

-LITE will involve a controlled study of approximately 1,000 patients age 12 and older under real-world conditions – either at home or at their health care provider’s office.
-The project is scheduled to begin in 2018 and end in 2023.
+LITE, which launched in 2019, involves a controlled study of patients age 12 and older under real-world conditions – either at home or at their health care provider’s office.
 LITE could someday provide the data necessary to better inform treatment decisions for hundreds of thousands of phototherapy candidates.

 Learn more about phototherapy – or other treatment options

 NPF Patient Navigators can answer your questions and share information about psoriatic disease treatments.
 Through our resources and one-on-one support, we help you live your healthiest life with psoriasis or psoriatic arthritis.